 Modular eProcurement solutions provide a good alternative to address this challenge.
 Working alongside ERP systems, they provide a purpose-built software environment to manage the complexities of procurement, contract management, and supplier management.
 With an emphasis on ease-of-use and adaptability, modular solutions can be implemented quickly, require little to no training for stakeholders, and deliver a quick ROI—often within the first couple of projects.

-In a recent ProcureCon webinar, Andrew Wolfe (Wolfe Procurement) and Cam Davies (Bonfire, a Euna Solutions brand), tackled the topic of how procurement teams can employ modular eProcurement solutions to fill the gaps left by traditional ERPs.
+In a recent ProcureCon webinar, the topic of how procurement teams can employ modular eProcurement solutions to fill the gaps left by traditional ERPs was discussed.

-From their discussion, here are the top three advantages of using an eProcurement tool alongside your ERP:
+Here are the top three advantages found for using an eProcurement tool alongside your ERP:

 1. Procurement tools are flexible to different types of purchases or procurement strategies.